-People with low zinc levels may also be struggling with thyroid health, since zinc is needed for proper thyroid function.
-Without zinc we can’t convert the inactive form of thyroid hormones T4 to the active kind T3 so when people complain of feeling tired this may be one of the reasons why.
+People with low zinc levels may also be struggling with thyroid health since zinc is needed for proper thyroid function.
+Without zinc we can’t convert the inactive form of thyroid hormone T4 to the active kind T3 so when people complain of feeling tired this may be one of the reasons why.

-Zinc is also connected to eye health and used as an antioxidant in the body for eye health and helping with vision changes in preventing macular degeneration.
-So there’s a lot of things that zinc is really, really important for and many of the symptoms that people blame aging on could just be low zinc levels.
+Zinc is also connected to eye health and is used as an antioxidant in the body for eye health and helps with vision changes in preventing macular degeneration.
+So there are a lot of things that zinc is really, really important for and many of the symptoms that people blame aging on could just be low zinc levels.

 This is why it’s important to connect with a pharmacist who can help make the connection between something like a zinc deficiency while on blood pressure meds.

 Want to go deeper on the topic of Zinc supplementation?
 Schedule a FREE Discovery Call Now by clicking this link.

 Or if you would just like to order Steve’s Recommend Zinc Supplement click here to set up your free account.